openstack/kolla/docs/integration-guide.md

 Rather then document which individual containers require specific configuration variables, Kolla integration requires passing all configuration variables to all containers.
-This allows a simple method of ensuring every type of node (controller, storage, compute) recieves the same configuration.
+This allows a simple method of ensuring every type of node (controller, storage, compute) receives the same configuration.

 ### Environment Variable KEY/VALUE pairs